-II.3.8.26.
-Note 26: Statement of Budgetary Resources
+II.3.8.25.
+Note 25: Statement of Budgetary Resources

-Notes related to the SBR may be disclosed separately or in a single note.
+Notes, which would include comparative information, related to the SBR may be disclosed separately or in a single note.

-A. Disclose material adjustments during the reporting period to budgetary resources available at the beginning of the year, net adjustments to unobligated balance brought forward, that are necessary to reconcile the beginning balance to the prior year's ending balance and explain the adjustments in accordance with SFFAS 7, paragraph 79(d).
-For corrections of errors, this may include the amount of the errors and the period in which the errors occurred.

-Separately disclose all adjustments made to the prior year's ending unobligated balance (i.e., the current year's beginning unobligated balance) reported on line 1020 of the SF-133, Report on Budget Execution and Budgetary Resources.

-- B. Disclose the repayment requirements, financing sources for repayment, and other terms of borrowing authority used in accordance with SFFAS 7, paragraph 79. - C. Disclose the amount of available borrowing and contract authority at the end of the period in accordance with SFFAS 7, paragraph 79. - D. Disclose the amount of budgetary resources obligated for undelivered orders at the end of the period, separately disclosing Federal and non-federal and disclosing paid and unpaid amounts for each. - E. Disclose the existence, purpose, and availability of permanent indefinite appropriations in accordance with SFFAS 7, paragraph 79, either in a note to the SBR or in Note 1. - F. Disclose, in accordance with SFFAS 7, paragraph 79(f), "information about legal arrangements affecting the use of unobligated balances of budget authority, such as time limits, purpose, and obligation limitations." - G. Agencies should explain material differences that exist between the SBR and the Budget of the U.S. Government, including:

-- 1. The budgetary resources, new obligations, upward adjustments (total), and net outlay amounts from the prior year (i.e., FY 2021) SBR and the actual amounts from "Detailed Budget Estimates by Agency" found in the Appendix of the Budget (i.e., the FY 2021 amounts in the FY 2023 Budget). - 2.
-The distributed offsetting receipts amount from the prior year (i.e., FY 2021) SBR and the actual amount from the "Federal Budget by Agency and Account" in the Analytical Perspectives of the Budget (i.e., the FY 2021 amounts in the FY 2023 Budget).
+- A. Disclose a reconciliation of prior year's unobligated balance, end of year, to the current year's unobligated balance from prior year budget authority, net, including "material adjustments during the reporting period to budgetary resources available at the beginning of the year[, net]" pursuant to SFFAS 7, paragraph 79(d).
+Explain the adjustments in accordance with SFFAS 7, paragraph 79(d). - Separately disclose all adjustments made to the prior year's ending unobligated balance (i.e., the current year's beginning unobligated balance) reported on line 1020 of the SF 133. - B. Disclose "the repayment requirements, financing sources for repayment, and other terms of borrowing authority used" in accordance with SFFAS 7, paragraph 79(c). - C. Disclose the amount of "available borrowing and contract authority at the end of the period" in accordance with SFFAS 7, paragraph 79(b). - D. Disclose "the amount of budgetary resources obligated for undelivered orders at the end of the period," pursuant to SFFAS 7, paragraph 79(a), separately disclosing Federal and non-federal and disclosing paid and unpaid amounts for each. - E. Disclose "the existence, purpose, and availability of permanent indefinite appropriations" in accordance with SFFAS 7, paragraph 79(e), either in a note to the SBR or in Note 1. - F. Disclose, in accordance with SFFAS 7, paragraph 79(f), "information about legal arrangements affecting the use of unobligated balances of budget authority, such as time limits, purpose, and obligation limitations." - G. Agencies should explain, pursuant to SFFAS 7, paragraph 79(g), material differences that exist between the SBR and the Budget of the U.S. Government, including: - 1.
+The budgetary resources, new obligations, upward adjustments (total), and net outlay amounts from the prior year (i.e., FY 2022) SBR and the actual amounts from "Detailed Budget Estimates by Agency" found in the Appendix of the Budget (i.e., the FY 2022 amounts in the FY 2024 Budget). - 2.
+The distributed offsetting receipts amount from the prior year (i.e., FY 2022) SBR and the actual amount from the "Federal Budget by Agency and Account" in the Analytical Perspectives of the Budget (i.e., the FY 2022 amounts in the FY 2024 Budget).

-Agencies should disclose that the Budget with the actual amounts for the current year (i.e., FY 2022) will be available at a later date at President's Budget | The White House.
+Agencies should disclose that the Budget with the actual amounts for the current year (i.e., FY 2023) will be available at a later date at President's Budget | The White House.